MIS - Decision Support System

 Following are some typical DSSs:

-Status Inquiry System: helps in taking operational management level or middle level management decisions, for example daily schedules of jobs to machines or machines to operators.
+Status Inquiry System: It helps in taking operational, management level, or middle level management decisions, for example daily schedules of jobs to machines or machines to operators.

-Data Analysis System: needs comparative analysis and makes use of formula or an algorithm,for example cash flow analysis,inventory analysis etc.
+Data Analysis System: It needs comparative analysis and makes use of formula or an algorithm, for example cash flow analysis, inventory analysis etc.

-Accounting System:keep tracks of accounting and finance related information,for example,final account,accounts receivables,accounts payables etc. that keep track of the major aspects of the business.
+Accounting System: It keeps track of accounting and finance related information, for example, final account, accounts receivables, accounts payables, etc. that keep track of the major aspects of the business.

-Model Based System:simulation models or optimization models used for decision- making used infrequently and creates general guidelines for operation or management.
+Model Based System: Simulation models or optimization models used for decision-making are used infrequently and creates general guidelines for operation or management.